samueljhinnenkamp/Euchre_Project/README.md

 # Additional Resources

-Check out this [document](https://rpubs.com/samueljhinnenkamp/MakingEuchreBidsWithMachineLearning) that dives into the modeling techniques used to determine the best decisions to make on different simulated Euchre hands.
+Check out this [document](https://rpubs.com/samueljhinnenkamp/MakingEuchreBidsWithMachineLearning) that dives into the modeling techniques used to determine the best decisions to make on many different simulated Euchre hands.

 Check out this [interactive app](https://samueljhinnenkamp.shinyapps.io/Euchre_App/) that uses the best created models from the above document to generate suggestions in real-time, using inputted round information.